ArtanisTheOne/NovaUnpack/README.md

 5. From there you need to install the libraries needed, so run **`pip install -r requirements.txt`**
 6. Finally you only need to run **`python main.py`** (you can run `python main.py --help` for some parameters that you might want to set)

+The script handles downloading the most recent game files.
+All you need to do is run it.

 It's a recursive tool and not configured to run in parallel right now, so it takes a while to extract everything (around 5 minutes on my computer).
 That 5 minutes is solely the extraction process and doesn't take into account downloading the APK file (~2GB) and unzipping it.